 In 1903 the logician Gottlob Frege was about to take a big step in that direction with the publishing of his Grundgesetze der Arithmetik, Band II (the Basic Laws of Arithmetic, Volume 2).
 It contained five simple axioms that, Frege hoped, would lay the necessary groundwork for all of arithmetic.
 Unfortunately, just before the book was to be published, Frege received a disturbing letter from Bertrand Russell, who pointed out that Frege’s fifth axiom was in conflict with the other four.
 In other words, Frege’s system was inconsistent.
 It was too late to stop production, so Frege desperately tried to patch things up and inserted a last-minute appendix where he modified his fifth axiom.
 He also openly explained the situation: “Hardly anything more unfortunate can befall a scientific writer than to have one of the foundations of his edifice shaken after the work is finished.
 This was the position I was placed in by a letter of Mr. Bertrand Russell, just when the printing of this volume was nearing its completion.”4

 In 1931, however, the Austrian-born mathematician Kurt Gödel dealt a fatal blow to that goal.
 He published a paper demonstrating what is now known as his incompleteness theorems.
-The first one proved that, if ZFC is consistent, it contains true propositions within the system that cannot be proven to be true, and it contains false propositions that cannot be proven to be false.
+The first one proved that, if PM is consistent, it contains true propositions within the system that cannot be proven to be true, and it contains false propositions that cannot be proven to be false.

-As an aside, this result would have been a blow to the freethinkers of Berkeley’s day, and was a blow to the logical positivists of Gödel’s day.
+This result would have been a blow to the freethinkers of Berkeley’s day, and was a blow to the logical positivists of Gödel’s day.
 Recall that, for logical positivists, the only meaningful statements were those that could either be empirically verified or logically deduced.
 Well, Gödel demonstrated the existence of meaningful statements (propositions) that were not only non-empirical, but also provably not logically deducible.

 How did I respond to my freethinking friend who sent the email mentioned at the beginning of this blog?
 I suggested that we get together for breakfast.
 During our conversation I reviewed the story I just shared.
 He allowed for some points, but remains a skeptic, although, I hope, more aware of faith-commitments he must make, and more respectful of those espousing religious beliefs.
 In fact, a respectful attitude is almost demanded of every mathematician.
 As one wit once commented, if science deals with what can be proved, and religion deals with what cannot be proved, then mathematics is the only science that can prove itself to be a religion.